paule999/LMIC-node-gps-tracker-ESP32-RFM95/README.md

 - Dual Uplink Intervals: The device can send data at two different intervals (normal and long).Both Intervals are set via platfomio.ini
 - DO_WORK_INTERVAL_SECONDS is the normal Lora interval (triggers processWork).
 - DO_WORK_INTERVAL_LONG_SECONDS Is a longer interval (triggers processWorkLong) it Ignores MIN_DISTANCE & GPS_DEVIATION!!!
 (A heartbeat when the tracker is static for long periods)
-- Number of Satellites added to Lora Payload
+- Add the number of Satellites added to Lora Payload

 - ESP32 Processor speed reduced (setCpuFrequencyMhz(20);) to improve battery life of tracker.